 |When should we get our marriage license?||You may obtain your license and be married the same day, but we suggest getting your license a few weeks ahead.
 Marriage licenses expire 90 days after issue.
 The COUPLE is responsible for obtaining their Marriage License.
 The officiant CANNOT obtain a license for you.
 NOTE: If you have been divorced outside of Canada, you will need a lawyer’s letter as well, and this will take extra time.
 See Ontario Guidelines on how to get married.

-Note: it may take 4-8 weeks to receive your final CERTIFICATE OF MARRIAGE REGISTRATION from Ontario after the wedding, so plan accordingly.
+Note: it may take 8-12 weeks after the wedding to receive your final CERTIFICATE OF MARRIAGE REGISTRATION from Ontario, so plan accordingly.

 |How do we include children?||We can include them in the ceremony, or write a special part for them, depending upon their age, and your family wishes.
 We also provide baby-naming ceremonies – just ask.|

 |Do we have to memorize our parts?||No – I will prompt you for everything (discreetly).
 You simply need to relax and enjoy yourselves.|

 |Do you allow photos and filming of the ceremony?||Yes, but I like to meet with the photographers briefly before the ceremony to set up angles and block out the ceremony for them.
 We usually ask guests to turn off their cellphones.|

 |What additional ceremonies may be added?||A wine, tea, or sake ceremony.
 A memorial or unity candle.
 A sand or water mingling.
 Bread and salt, honey and date or sugar ceremony.
 Seven steps, Seven blessings.
 Arrhae and veil, blanket, garland, stefana, handfasting.
 Non-religious cultural ceremonies from various traditions (Jewish, Buddhist, Celtic, Persian, etc.) Ask us for examples.|